uno1982/Godot4MetaToolkit/README.md

 - VRPlayer for instant testing in VR with Physical Locomotion, jump, snap and smooth turning
 - FPSPlayer for testing and navigating maps without HMD

 This is a demo project demonstrating usage of the Meta Platform SDK in a Godot project.
-Features of the Platform SDK showcased include:
+The framework was based of of the XR Meta Toolkit demo and Features all of the Platform SDK showcased included examples:

 - Achievements (simple, count, and bitfield)
 - Downloadable content